MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 ## Release Notes

-The following are issues and limitations with this 17.6 release:
+The following are issues and limitations with this 17.7 release:

-There is currently a known issue where SSMS 17.6 crashes when configuring the schedule in a maintenance plan.
+Some dialogs display an invalid edition error when working with new *General Purpose* or *Business Critical* Azure SQL Database editions.

 ## Previous releases